nik-nik-a/TaskHub/README.md

   - Difference between 'TextField' and 'TextFormField'
   - How to use 'GlobalKey<FormState>' for validation across multiple fields
   - How to show quick feedback using 'ScaffoldMessenger.of(context).showSnackBar'
-  - Using 'SigleChildScrollView' and 'ConstrainedBox' to keep forms centered and usable on all screen sizes
+  - Using 'SingleChildScrollView' and 'ConstrainedBox' to keep forms centered and usable on all screen sizes

 **Planned features:**
   - "Check your inbox" screen for email verification after Sign Up
   - Adding "Forgot Password" flow
-  - starting to design the main menu layout
+  - Starting to design the main menu layout